 Paul Stone told us, “These qualifications are an investment, but HMS is committed to investing in the workforce and the quality of their welds, to give customers confidence in what we’re doing as a company.”

-Josh Mathias, Managing Director Hythe Group, and Luke Fitzgerald, Operations Director of Hythe Marine Services, encourage and facilitate employee training at all levels within the company.
+Josh Mathias, Managing Director Hythe Group, and Luke Fitzgerald, Director of value Engineering for Hythe Marine Services, encourage and facilitate employee training at all levels within the company.

 Paul commented, “At Hythe Group we’re constantly developing weld procedures and qualifying our welders.
 It’s not a cheap thing, but customers require quality standards and traceability.
 People don’t just want it done, they want it done right – with full traceability and all the paperwork in place.
 Josh Mathias has never got any issues releasing funds to be able to do that.”